coq/platform/notes/opam-depext.md

 Depext depedencies are treated in the same way as any other dependency.

-The Coq Platforms scripts define a shell variable COQ_PLATFORM_OPAM_DEPEXT_COMMAND, which is 'depext' for opam < 2.1.0 and 'install' for opam >= 2.1.0, so that one can use opam $COQ_PLATFORM_OPAM_DEPEXT_COMMAND to install depext packages.
+The Coq Platforms scripts define a shell variable COQ_PLATFORM_OPAM_DEPEXT_COMMAND, which is 'depext' for opam < 2.1.0 and 'install --confirm-level=unsafe-yes --depext-only' for opam >= 2.1.0, so that one can use opam $COQ_PLATFORM_OPAM_DEPEXT_COMMAND to install depext packages.

 # general usag examples